mgturland/mgturland.github.io/_pages/about.md

 Education
 ======
-PhD in Agricultural and Resource Economics, 2024 (expected) UC Davis
+PhD in Agricultural and Resource Economics, 2024 (expected)<br />
+UC Davis

-MSc. in Agricultual and Resource Economics, 2018 University of Saskatchewan
+MSc. in Agricultual and Resource Economics, 2018<br />
+University of Saskatchewan

-BA in Food, Agriculture, and Resource Economics, 2016 University of Guelph
+BA in Food, Agriculture, and Resource Economics, 2016<br />
+University of Guelph